Kanye West Wants To Collaborate With Dua Lipa

 “I was thinking about their music, and Taylor is amazing, but I’m such a hip-hop fan that I would probably choose Kanye over anyone,” she expressed.

-Kanye’s latest record, Ye, was released year which peaked at No.1 in the U.S and No. 2 in the U.K. It has since been certified gold in the States.
+Kanye’s latest record, Ye, was released last year and peaked at No. 1 in the U.S and No. 2 in the U.K. It has since been certified gold in the States.

-Recently, Dua won her first-ever Grammy Awards at this year’s ceremony.
-She took home Best New Artist and Best Dance Recording for her collaboration with Silk City, for “Electricity.”
-Lipa recently took home her third BRIT Award this year for Best British Single for her summery single with Calvin Harris, “One Kiss.”
+Recently, Dua won her first-ever Grammy Award at this year’s ceremony.
+She took home Best New Artist and Best Dance Recording for “Electricity,” her collaboration with Silk City.
+Lipa recently took home her third BRIT Award for Best British Single for her summery single with Calvin Harris, “One Kiss.”

 Her debut self-titled album had eight singles released from it and has been certified gold and platinum around the world.